Did you know that the Social Security Administration only pays $255 when someone passes away ?

 Here are some of the basic and standard policy options that come with most funeral expense life insurance plans.

-The Basics of Burial Insurance Policies
+The Basics of Final Expense Insurance Policies

 Funeral expense life insurance is a basic form of life insurance that most people can qualify for between the ages of 50 and 85 without having to take a medical examination.